Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 acoustic...and you have electric ones too?"

 "Oh yes.
 And hybrid guitars that are acoustic but have electric pickups.
-Guitars made of different materials, different types of strings---all used for different kinds of music.
+Guitars made of different materials, different types of strings-all used for different kinds of music.
 Here, let me show you."
 Aaron pulled out his phone and accessed the colony's cache of YouTube.